jasper1378/libconfigfile/configuration_file_syntax_specification.md

 - Keys may only containt ACII letters, ASCII digits, and underscores.
 Note that keys composed only of ASCII digits (eg. `1234`) are allowed, but are always interpreted as strings.
+- Key names must appear completely on one line.
 - Undefined keys are invalid.
 - Defining a key multiple times in the same scope is invalid.
 - Undefined values are invalid.